 Take advantage of the discounts offered at many theaters, museums, and other events for large groups.
 Have a small troop?
 Partner with another troop in your service unit to increase your group size.
 It’s great to mix troops of different ages and backgrounds—be a sister to every Girl Scout!

 It’s always free to go on a nature walk, but did you know that many local Minnesota State Parks have free naturalist events too?
-Your troop could learn about bats or take a closer look at the Mississippi River at Fort Snelling State Park this fall.
+Your troop could learn about bats or take a closer look at the Mississippi River at Fort Snelling State Park!

 If the timing doesn’t work for your troop to join a public event, you can also contact the naturalists at your closest state park directly and set up a private event for “free to unbelievably affordable.”
 My troop went fishing with a naturalist on the banks of the Mississippi River through the Minnesota DNR’s I Can! program one summer night and all we had to provide was the bait.
 What an experience!